junxit/us-congress-bills-119/metadata.md

 - 2025-02-13 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
 - 2025-02-13 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
 - 2025-02-13 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2025-02-14 — Held at the desk.
+- 2025-02-14 — Received in the House.
+- 2025-04-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2025-04-28 — Considered as unfinished business. (consideration: CR H1669)
+- 2025-04-28 — Considered under suspension of the rules. (consideration: CR H1644-1643)
+- 2025-04-28 — DEBATE - The House proceeded with forty minutes of debate on S. 146.
+- 2025-04-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-04-28 — Mr. Bilirakis moved to suspend the rules and pass the bill.
+- 2025-04-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 2 (Roll no. 104). (text: CR H1644-1645)
+- 2025-04-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 2 (Roll no. 104). (text: CR H1644-1645: 1)
+- 2025-05-19 — Became Public Law No: 119-12.
+- 2025-05-19 — Became Public Law No: 119-12.
+- 2025-05-19 — Presented to President.
+- 2025-05-19 — Presented to President.
+- 2025-05-19 — Signed by President.
+- 2025-05-19 — Signed by President.